Skip to content

 Bcftools Celery Task Logic

-The task logic can roughly be divided in DivBase system operations, and bcftools operations.
-The system operations are used to find which VCF files to use, check if the are compatible with the bcftools logic using the VCF Dimensions data stored for the project in the postgreSQL database, followed by download of the VCF files to the worker that will perform the bcftools operations.
-The bcftools operations are designed so that each input VCF file is subset seperatelly, intermediate results are saved to temp files, and, in the end, all temp files are combined to a single results file.
-The input files needs to follow the constrains for bcftools in order to be sucessfully combined (summarised for the DivBase use case in bcftools Celery Task Constraints).
+The bcftools operations are designed so that each input VCF file is subset separately, intermediate results are saved to temp files, and, in the end, all temp files are combined to a single results file.
+See VCF Query syntax section 5.3 of the user guide for a figure that illustrates this.
+The input files need to follow the constraints for bcftools in order to be successfully combined (summarised for the DivBase use case in bcftools Celery Task Constraints).
 This is checked in the systems operations step before downloading the VCF files to the worker.
-If the check does not pass, the task exits so that no resources are wasted on jobs that are known to not work.
+If the check does not pass, the task exits early so that no resources are wasted on jobs that are known to not work.

 Diagram of Full bcftools Task Logic Flow